Gyms, Health & Fitness

 Retention strategies

-5) Set up a loyalty and retention programme to do the heavy lifting
+5) Set up a loyalty and referral programme to do the heavy lifting

 Referral programmes do the heavy lifting